researchgate/injektor/README.md

 #Installation

 You can install the library directly with composer.
-Just run this comman in your project directory:
+Just run this command in your project directory:
 ```bash
 $ composer require rg/injektor
 ```